frnkly/laravel-keen/README.md

 The included middleware is easily extensible, and can help you gain more granular control over the data that gets sent to Keen.
-You can create your own middleware using `Artisan`, and then make it extend `\Frnkly\LaravelKeen\TracksRequests`:
+You can create your own middleware using `Artisan`, and then have it extend `\Frnkly\LaravelKeen\TracksRequests`:

     $ php artisan make:middleware TracksRequests